shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

   - ideas
   - Kathmandu
 ---
+Kathmandu's rivers stink, and there's no direct incentive for locals to not dump sewage into the rivers.
+What if we changed incentive structures so that cleaner rivers led to higher income and better property valuations for those living around them?
+How much effort would it take to rejuvenate Kathmandu's rivers?

 - Current Problems
     • Rivers are polluted with untreated sewage, industrial waste and plastic.
     • Infrastructure is weak – no sanitation, poor drainage, eroding banks.